 A two-time Olympic Gold Medalist, a five-time NCAA Champion and the 2000 NCAA Women’s National Swimmer of the Year, Courtney Shealy Hart was named the head coach of the Yellow Jackets’ swimming and diving programs on April 30, 2009.
 Hart, who was a Georgia Tech assistant coach for two years from 2007-09, is the eighth head coach in the history of the program.

 Thanks in part to deep recruiting classes and the development of talent, Hart has steadily built Georgia Tech into a program that can compete in the nationally recognized Atlantic Coast Conference (ACC).
-Since taking over the reins of the program, both the men’s and women’s team have consistently increased its points total at the ACC Swimming & Diving Championships each year.
+Since taking over the reins of the program, both the men’s and women’s teams have consistently increased its points total at the ACC Swimming & Diving Championships each year.

-Hart has presided over a fantastic stretch for the Tech program that has seen multiple men’s swimmers compete in seven NCAA Championships since taking over the program before the start of the 2009-10 season.
+Hart has presided over a fantastic stretch for the Tech program that has seen multiple men’s swimmers compete in eight NCAA Championships since taking over the program before the start of the 2009-10 season.
 Since 2009, a total of 20 program records have been established multiple times on the men’s team and a total of 18 program records in both swimming and diving for the women’s team.

 The success has extended beyond the pool as the Yellow Jackets have annually been one of the nation’s top academic swimming & diving programs.
-The men’s swimming & diving team has earned APR Public Recognition Awards from the NCAA in 2012-13, 2013-14, 2014-15 and 2015-16, while both the men’s and women’s programs annually earn CSCAA scholar all-America honors.
+The men’s swimming & diving team has earned APR Public Recognition Awards from the NCAA in 2012-13, 2013-14, 2014-15, and 2015-16, while both the men’s and women’s programs annually earn CSCAA scholar all-America team honors.

 She helped guide North Florida to a fifth-place finish at the Pacific Coast Swimming Conference Championships and led nine individuals to top-16 finishes at the meet.
 She also guided one student-athlete to a top-eight finish in the conference championship meet.